 Box springs are a metal or wooden box covered with fabric.
 They are sold separately from the mattress and the bed frame.
 Traditional box springs housed coil springs for shock absorption and even weight distribution.
 These springs were designed to push against the coils in the innerspring mattress above.

 However, today, most box springs no longer have spring coils and are hollow inside instead.
 While conventional box springs were designed to support the mattress, most modern box springs simply provide height.
 Plus, as more modern mattresses become popular, box springs are no longer necessary for adequate support.

 Pros and Cons of a Box Spring?

-Although box springs are no longer as popular as slats, they are still useful.
+Although box springs are no longer as popular as slats, they are still useful, particularly if you have a pillow top or Euro top mattress with a traditional innerspring core.
 We outline the pros and cons of box springs to help you determine if they are right for you.

 - Added height: Most bed frames with a slatted foundation have a low profile look.
 For those who prefer a higher bed, a box spring can be used to elevate the mattress.